-Smart and flexible, Tatum transitioned from the high-stress environment of a luxury resort’s restaurant to working as a credit officer and financial analyst managing a portfolio of more than $700 million in commercial loans.
+A paragon of adaptability, Tatum knows the “do-it-fast-but-it-has-to-be-right” world as a manager of a luxury resort’s restaurant and as a credit officer and financial analyst managing a portfolio of more than $700 million in commercial loans.
 It’s hard to imagine one individual succeeding in both of those worlds.
-But that’s what Tatum has done — excelled in a wide variety of roles and situations as she’s pursued degrees in hospitality management, finance and business, and — most recently — a master’s in business administration.
+But that’s what Tatum has done — excelled in a wide variety of roles and situations as she’s pursued degrees and worked in hospitality management, finance, PR and business.

-Tatum’s career may have taken a circuitous route, but her experiences have created invaluable customer service skills, and the hard skills of financial analysis have primed her for a role managing increasingly complex and fast-moving projects for our largest clients.
-She is often a source of calm in the storm at PartnersCreative.
-An organized, experienced business professional with a technical and financial background, she always has an eye on the future — for our agency and our clients alike.
+Tatum’s career may have taken a circuitous route but her experiences built her invaluable customer service skills, and the hard skills of financial analysis primed her for a role managing increasingly complex and fast-moving projects for our largest clients.
+Like the best dispatch officer or triage captain, she is a source of calm in the storm at PartnersCreative.
+An organized, experienced business professional with a technical and financial background, she always has an eye on the future.

 Tatum is our resident ice artist.
 Ask her about pineapple ice sculptures.